vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ---

 ## Maintenance dashboard
-I have a separated view where I can pick the periodic chores which I want to do this weekend.
+I have a separate view where I can pick the periodic chores which I want to do this weekend.

 Before the weekend, I can open this view and toggle the chores to off which I want to show up in my periodic list.
 Now they will be visible for two days in my chores dashboard.